ontohub/ontohub/README.md

     rake db:migrate:reset

-### Background processes

-Start the background processes:
+### Solr and Resque

     rake sunspot:solr:start
     rake resque:work

 ### Seeds

-Fill the database with dummy data
+Fill the database with dummy data:

     rake db:seed

 ### Start the rails server

-Start the rails server - it will be available at http://localhost:3000/ until you stop it by pressing CTRL + C.
+Start the rails server.
+It will be available at http://localhost:3000/ until you stop it by pressing `CTRL+C`.

     rails s

 Now you can log in as *admin@example.com* with password *foobar*.
-*Alice, Bob, Carolm, Dave* @example.com can also be used.
+*Alice, Bob, Carol, Dave, Ted* @example.com can also be used.

-### Stop the background processes

-    rake resque:work
+### Stopping Solr and Resque

+Resque has to be stopped with `CTRL+C` on the terminal you typed `rake resque:work`.
+Solr is to be stopped as follows:

     rake sunspot:solr:stop